KingSupernova31/RulesGuru/README.md

 Wizards of the Coast is constantly releasing more cards, often with new layouts and abilities.
 Scalability and versatility are therefore a high priority for new features, and code should keep future maintainability in mind.

 ## Setup
 To run a local version of RulesGuru, you'll need [Node.js](https://nodejs.org/en/) 14 or greater.
 Download the files from this repository and run `npm install` in that directory to install the required node modules.
 Then download and generate RulesGuru's data files with `node updateDataFiles.js`.
-(This usually takes several minutes.)
+(This has to download card data and will usually take several minutes.)
 You can then start all scripts running with `npm start` or run only the server with `node server.js`.
 (Note that the server takes around 30 seconds to start).
 To stop the full pm2 suite from running, use `npm stop`.
 To run all tests, simply use `npm test`.
-You may need to install tools globally (e.g. `npm install -g pm2` and `npm install -g jest`) to run the server or the tests.

 Certain files in this repository contain placeholder data as detailed below: